✨ Sign Up for our People People Newsletter

 When Sarah accepted a role at a new company, she took a pay cut.
 The role came with significant growth potential and it was in an industry that aligned with her interests.
 She expected that as she proved her worth at the company, her salary would increase to approach market value.

 In our day-to-day working lives, we are too busy dealing with short term tasks to think about our long-term outlooks constantly.
 Moments of reflection are natural times throughout the year when we take a step back and consider our professional and personal needs.
+Consider the following:

 • An employee takes a long vacation and spends some time away from the chaos of everyday life to think about the long term.